mahfuz195/advance_lane_detection/README.md

 ![alt text][image6]

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did a sliding window search with a window size of 9 and fit my lane lines with a 2nd order polynomial.
+Which produced the following output:

 ![alt text][image7]